The 20 Best X-Linked Congenital Stationary Night Blindness Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Jose' Sahel is an Ophthalmologist in Pittsburgh, Pennsylvania.
+Jose' Sahel is an Ophthalmologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Sahel is rated as an Elite provider by MediFind in the treatment of X-Linked Congenital Stationary Night Blindness.
-His top areas of expertise are Retinopathy Pigmentary Mental Retardation, X-Linked Congenital Stationary Night Blindness, Cone-Rod Dystrophy, Retinitis Pigmentosa, and Vitrectomy.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Retinopathy Pigmentary Mental Retardation, Cone-Rod Dystrophy, X-Linked Congenital Stationary Night Blindness, Retinitis Pigmentosa, and Vitrectomy.
 Dr. Sahel is currently accepting new patients.

 Languages Spoken: